Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Experiments.md

 {{< timeline_title >}}

-_24/08/2021_
+### 24/08/2021

 {{< timeline_content >}}

-Control grew, transformants didn’t - made more competent cells from existing culture but forgot to add antibiotics
+The control grew, but the transformants didn’t.
+Therefore we made more competent cells from our existing culture, but we forgot to add antibiotics so the procedure didn't work.

 {{< div_end >}}

 {{< timeline_title >}}

-_25/08/2021_
+### 25/08/2021

 {{< timeline_content >}}

-On the 25/08/21, we tried the transformation again but received the same results.
+We tried the transformation again but received the same results (no growth).
 As we had carefully followed the procedures for both transformation and competence, we decided the most likely cause for the lack of growth on the Kan/Spec/Chlor plate was either the 379 plasmid itself or the concentration of the 379 plasmids, as it was very low.
-Therefore, we re-did the 379 plasmid miniprep and received a concentration of 40.7 ng/µl
+Therefore, we re-did the 379 plasmid miniprep and received a concentration of 40.7 ng/µl.

 {{< centeredImage
     src="/assets/content/experiments/4.png"